 Various companies offer regular sunset cruises on the Thomson River, some in historic paddle steamers, with campfire meals and bush poetry thrown in.
 Hop aboard a Cobb and Co. coach for a tour of the town or head out to a real working sheep and cattle property to get a glimpse into life on the land.

-This is also the town where the Qantas airline was born.
-The first general meeting of the airline was held at the Winton Club before operations moved to Longreach.
+Qantas was born in Winton when the first general meeting of the airline was held at the Winton Club.

-A visit to John Flynn Place will provide a history lesson or two.
-The Reverend Flynn developed the Royal Flying Doctor service in the late 1920s to serve isolated outback towns and the service is still as integral to the outback's survival today as it ever was.
+A visit to John Flynn Place Museum and Art Gallery will provide a history lesson or two.
+Commemorating Reverend John Flynn who developed the Royal Flying Doctor service as a ‘mantle of safety’ back in 1928.
+Covering isolated regions the service is still as integral to the outback's survival today as it ever was.

 It's a good stretch of road extending the 71 kilometres to Karumba, a town right on the Gulf of Carpentaria.
 Although it seems to take the longest of any previously travelled section of the highway, it's all to do with the excitement of finally reaching the 'end of the road' and the Gulf of Carpentaria.